A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 A freshly installed Oracle Key Vault server at the same version as the other nodes in the cluster, that is, at release 18.1 or later is converted to a candidate node.
 You should ensure that the candidate has Network Time Protocol (NTP) configured.

 Any node in the cluster can be the controller node given no other cluster change operations are in progress.
 The candidate and the controller node exchange information that enables the controller node to ascertain the viability of induction.
+The controller node ships data over to the candidate node.
 Induction replicates the cluster data set to the candidate node.
 After a successful induction, you can configure the node to use the cluster-wide configuration settings.
 A cluster data set includes but is not limited to the following components:

 - Certificates, keys, wallets, and other security objects